Prefab Sprout

-Prefab Sprout are an English pop band from Witton Gilbert, County Durham who rose to fame during the 1980s.
+Prefab Sprout are an English pop/rock band from Witton Gilbert, County Durham who rose to fame during the 1980s.
 Formed in 1978 by brothers Paddy and Martin McAloon and joined by vocalist, guitarist and keyboard player Wendy Smith in 1982, they released their debut album Swoon to critical acclaim in 1984.
 Their subsequent albums, including 1985's Steve McQueen and 1990's Jordan: The Comeback, have been described by Paul Lester of The Guardian as "some of the most beautiful and intelligent records of their era".
 Frontman Paddy McAloon is regarded as one of the great songwriters of his time and the band have been credited with producing some of the "most beloved" pop music of the 1980s and 1990s.

-Nine of their albums reached the Top 40 in the UK Albums Chart and one of their singles, "The King of Rock 'n' Roll", peaked at number seven in the UK Singles Chart.
+Nine of their albums reached the top 40 on the UK Albums Chart and one of their singles, "The King of Rock 'n' Roll", peaked at number seven on the UK Singles Chart.
 The band's other popular songs include "When Love Breaks Down" and "Cars and Girls".
-In recent years, Paddy McAloon has retained the Prefab Sprout name as a solo project.
+The band has not played live since 2000.
+Starting from 2003, Paddy McAloon has retained the Prefab Sprout name as a solo project.

 Career

 Early days (1977–1983)

-In 1977 brothers Paddy and Martin McAloon formed The Dick Diver Band.
-By 1978, the name had changed to Prefab Sprout, a name McAloon had created years earlier when, he has said, "all the groups had names like that".
+In 1977, brothers Paddy and Martin McAloon formed the Dick Diver Band.
+By 1978, the name had changed to Prefab Sprout, a name McAloon had created years earlier when, as he has said, "all the groups had names like that".
 The band first played live in 1979, having been joined by drummer Michael Salmon.

 The band recorded their first single "Lions in My Own Garden (Exit Someone)" b/w "Radio Love" on 25 February 1982, and self-released it on their own Candle Records (slogan: "The wax that won't get on your wick").
 Songwriter Paddy McAloon wanted a song title where the first letters of the words spelled out Limoges, the French city where his former girlfriend was studying at the time.
 Music journalist Stuart Maconie described the track as "enigmatic, melancholy, tuneful and therefore perfect for a jobless literature graduate with girlfriend problems".
 Their lineup expanded shortly after to incorporate vocalist Wendy Smith, and they recorded a second single "The Devil Has All the Best Tunes / Walk On" that September.